 Why do I need a street lighting attachment licence?

-Surrey County Council Highways are required to ensure any attachments to street lighting equipment do not pose any risk to the safety of highway users or highway equipment such as traffic signals.
+Legally, you must have a licence to attach items to a street light.
+We must ensure any street lighting attachments do not pose a risk to the safety of the public, or other highway equipment such as traffic signals.

 How do I apply for a street lighting attachment licence?

 To apply for an attachment licence please complete our online application form.

 You will need to have the following documentation ready to send to us.
 We will request these once we receive your application:

 - public liability insurance to a minimum value of £10 million